Sienci-Labs/Resources/cnc-fun/the-basics/cnc-materials.md

 When you start working with a CNC machine, understanding feeds and speeds is key to getting clean, efficient cuts.
 In simple terms, “feeds and speeds” describes how fast your machine moves and how aggressively it removes material.
 These terms will help you understand the charts used below for each different material.

-- **Feed rate & plunge rate** – how quickly the machine moves across & into the material
+- **Feed rate & plunge rate** - how quickly the machine moves across & into the material

-- **Spindle or router speed** (RPM) – how fast the cutting tool spins
+- **Spindle or router speed** (RPM) - how fast the cutting tool spins

-- **Stepover & stepdown** – how much material the tool removes with each pass
+- **Stepover & stepdown** - how much material the tool removes with each pass

-Knowing these variables—and how they interact with different materials—helps you get the best results while keeping your tools, your workpiece, and yourself safe.
+Knowing these variables - and how they interact with different materials - helps you get the best results while keeping your tools, your workpiece, and yourself safe.

 ## Wood